onsip/sipjs.com/content/guides/mobile/android-native.md

 # Android Native Apps

-SIP.js web apps can be ported to Android using [Crosswalk](https://crosswalk-project.org/), which provides a WebRTC-capable WebView to display the web app without the convential browser interface surrounding it.
+SIP.js web apps can be ported to Android using [Crosswalk](https://crosswalk-project.org/), which provides a WebRTC-capable WebView to display the web app without the conventional browser interface surrounding it.
 This guide will show you how to use Crosswalk to generate an Android app for the [SIP.js Demo Phone](http://sipjs.com/demo-phone/) on Mac OS X. Linux and Windows users should be able to follow along, as well.

 ## System Setup